 Instructions for Windows 10 (scroll down for Windows 8/7 instructions)

 Step 1: Open the Settings app either by clicking its icon in the Start menu or using Windows logo + I hotkey.

 Step 2: Navigate to Personalization > Taskbar.
-This will open taskbar settings page.
+This will open the taskbar settings page.

 Step 3: Click Select Which icons appear on the taskbar link.

-Step 4: Turn the switch next to Power icon to On position.
+Step 4: Turn the switch next to the Power icon to the On position.

 Instructions for Windows 8/7

-Step 2: Here, check if the behaviour of Power icon has been set to Hide icon and notifications.
+Step 2: Here, check if the behavior of the Power icon has been set to Hide icon and notifications.
 If yes, select Show icon and notifications from the drop-down menu to and then click OK button to restore the icon.